Who can Enter

 Your entrant will be judged based on the criteria as follows.

 - Comprehension (25%) – Did the presentation follow a clear and logical sequence?
 Was the research communicated in language appropriate to a non-specialist audience?
-Did the speaker avoid scientific jargon, explain terminology and provide adequate background information to illustrate points?
-Did the presenter spend adequate time on each element of their presentation or did they elaborate for too long on 1 aspect or was the presentation rushed?
+Did the speaker avoid scientific jargon, explain terminology, and provide adequate background information to illustrate points?
+Did the presenter spend adequate time on each element of their presentation, or did they elaborate for too long on one aspect, or was the presentation rushed?

 - Engagement (25%) – Did the presentation make the audience want to know more?
 Did the presenter convey enthusiasm for their research?
 Did the presenter capture and maintain their audience’s attention?